valinsogna/AutoMLP-GA/README.md

 # AutoMLP-GA
-Automates the optimization of Multi-Layer Perceptrons using Genetic Algorithms in PyTorch for classification on MNIST dataset
+Automates the optimization of the topology of Multi-Layer Perceptrons using Genetic Algorithms in PyTorch for classification on MNIST dataset